heroiclabs/nakama-docs/docs/unity-client-guide.md

 }
 ```

 Unity uses an entity component system (ECS) which makes it possible to share the client across game objects.
-Have a read of <a href="https://docs.unity3d.com/Manual/ControllingGameObjectsComponents.html" target="\_blank">Controlling GameObjects Using Components</a> for examples on how to share a C# object across your game objects.
+Have a read of <a href="https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html" target="\_blank">Creating and Using Scripts</a> for examples on how to share a C# object across your game objects.

 ## Authenticate